Parthsuthar2611/Cricket-Performance-Dashboard/README.md

 ➵ Which batsman scored the most runs in the tournament?
 ➵ Who has the best batting strike rate?
 ➵ Which bowler has the best economy rate?
-➵ Which teams dominate at certain venues?
-➵ How do toss decisions impact match results?

 • Goal of the Dashboard